alanqchen/Bear-Blog-Engine/frontend/README.md

 Note that iSSG and the service worker are not enabled in the development build and so pages will likely load slower than in production.

+To use the pre-commit hooks, navigate to the root project directory (that has both the frontend and backend directory) and run `npx husky install`.

 **Build Production (Test iSSG or Service Worker)**

 1. Run `npm run build`